devhliu/wrt-project/radon_analytic/README.md

 GCC compiler, OpenMP libraries, GNU GSL libraries (+2.5)

 ## Compilation / Installation

+  1) Go to 'src' directory

-  1) Run Makefile
+  2) Run Makefile
       ```
         make install
       ```
-  2) Clean directory from object files (optional):
+  3) Clean directory from object files (optional):

       ```
         make clean
       ```
-  If you want to generate data for other test-function then you have to change the file 'test_function.c' and repeat steps (1-2), possibly setting a new name in the Makefile.
+  If you want to use other test-function then you have to change the file 'test_function.c' and repeat steps (1-2), possibly setting a new name for binary in the Makefile.

 ## Usage / Examples